4hmedyasser/rename-episodes/README.md

-# Rename Series' Episodes Properly
+# Rename Series Files to Episodes' Titles

-A script that gets the episodes' names from IMDb and rename the seasons' files accordingly.
+A script that gets the episodes' titles from IMDb and rename the seasons' files accordingly.

 Before running the script make sure that [IMDbPY](https://imdbpy.github.io/downloads/) is installed.

 To Do:
-- ~Handle invalid characters.~
-- Do the same for meta data.
+- Fix metadata.